NPR member station WSKG: Podcast Interview (6 minutes)

-Along the way she met and married her husband Tom, also a former Jesuit Volunteer, now an attorney in Boston.
-They have four elementary- to high-school-aged children.
-Juliette took time off from work in state and municipal government after her third child was born, and always assumed a return to that career path lay somewhere in her future.
-However in 2005, with the youngest then two, fate intervened when she read a really bad book.
-It made her wonder if she couldn’t do a little better—if she could just commit to paper the stories that seemed to run in her head like movie marathons on a daily basis.
-She began tapping away at her computer each day while the younger kids napped, between the fights over who pinched who first, and late at night after the older kids had wrestled their homework to the ground.
+Along the way, she married Tom Fay, a former Jesuit Volunteer who continued to be smart, kind, funny, and dashingly handsome long after his volunteer days were over, and they had four children.
+Juliette assumed a return to government work lay in her future; however, fate intervened when she read a really bad book.
+It made her wonder if she couldn’t do a little better—if she could just commit to paper the stories that ran in her head like movie marathons.
+She began tapping away at her computer while the younger kids napped, between the fights over who pinched who first, and at night after the older kids had wrestled their homework to the ground.

-Shelter Me, Juliette’s first published novel, was designated as one of the ten best works of fiction in 2009 by the Massachusetts Center for the Book, an affiliate of the Library of Congress.
-It was also named to the Indie Next List of the American Booksellers Association, was chosen as one of six novels for Target’s 2009 Bookmarked Club, and was a Good Housekeeping featured Book Pick.
-Her second novel, Deep Down True was short-listed for the Women’s Fiction Award of the American Library Association.
+Juliette’s first published novel, Shelter Me, was designated as one of the ten best works of fiction in 2009 by the Massachusetts Center for the Book, an affiliate of the Library of Congress.
+It was named to the Indie Next List of the American Booksellers Association, chosen as one of six novels for Target’s 2009 Bookmarked Club, and was a Good Housekeeping featured Book Pick.
+Deep Down True was short-listed for the 2011 Women’s Fiction Award of the American Library Association.
 The Shortest Way Home was named to Library Journal’s Top 5 Best Books of 2012: Women’s Fiction.
 The Tumbling Turner Sisters was a USA Today bestseller and the Costco Pennie’s Book Club Pick in January 2017.
 City of Flickering Light was published 2019, and Catch Us When We Fall in 2021, and The Half of It in 2023.
 Her work has been translated into Polish, German, Portuguese (Portugal), Portuguese (Brazil), Hungarian, Italian, Turkish, and Slovak.